Quick Take

 Interestingly, Quan wasn’t always a conservationist.
 Initially, the Wharton Business School alum started her career at Gucci before changing her life trajectory.

-In 2014, she became embroiled in a scandal with her husband while in divorce court, where she claimed that they used some of the funds from money they raised from a tiger charity for themselves.
+In 2014, she became embroiled in a scandal with her husband while in divorce court, where she claimed that they used some of the funds they raised for a tiger charity for personal expenses.
 It was determined that her testimony on this front was unreliable, as she had been removed as the head of that charity, and was out for revenge.
 Though this chapter in her life was unfortunate, she went on to continue her work, becoming the director of the China Tiger Revival as of 2018.

 #8 Famous Conservationists: Myawira Gitaka